DataBiosphere/data-portal/content/releases/2020-mar/methods.md

 ## Final March 2020 Release files
 The following table describes the final Release files available in the DCP Release page and in interactive portals.
-Files with a “.scp” demarcation are only needed to create Single Cell Portal studies and can be found on the Single Cell Portal study page (see the [Single Cell Portal March 2020 Release Page](https://singlecell.broadinstitute.org/single_cell?scpbr=human-cell-atlas-march-2020-release)).
+Files with a “.scp” demarcation are only needed to create Single Cell Portal studies and can be found on the Single Cell Portal study page (see the [Single Cell Portal HCA Release Page](https://singlecell.broadinstitute.org/single_cell?scpbr=human-cell-atlas-march-2020-release)).

 All output file names start with the Dataset ID, the unique ID given to each release dataset and is listed on the DCP Release page.